statelyai/assets/copy/promo/2022-10/blog-post.md

 We have so many things planned for the future:

 - A Stately GitHub integration for public and private repos
+- Machine revisions: save machines as specific versions and see visual diffs
 - XState parity: supporting all of XState’s features in the Stately Studio (we’re almost there!)
 - More export options and an embeddable editor
 - Support for other graph-based tools, CI/CD pipelines and other workflow engines/DSLs